uviclibraries/genai-pathway/index.md

    - In the hands-on portion of the workshop, participants will explore GenAI tool usage & output for accuracy & biases.
 The workshop will encourage informed, responsible GenAI use.
 2. **AI: Tools for Literature Reviews** (_Introduction_) - COMING SOON
    - Workshop participants will learn about various AI tools that can assist with literature reviews.
-   - In the hands-on portion of the workshop, participants will explore attribution methods, library resource integration, to encourage informed, responsible AI use.
+   - In the hands-on portion of the workshop, participants will explore attribution methods, and library resource integration, to encourage informed, responsible AI use.
 3. **GenAI: Spotting AI-generated content online** (_Introduction_)

 ## Intermediate Workshops